-- To enter Program mode using the device local push buttons, press .
-Press < to return to Measurement mode. - While the device is in Program mode, the output remains active and continues to respond to changes in the device.
+- To enter Program mode using the device local push buttons, press ▶.
+Press ◀ to return to Measurement mode. - While the device is in Program mode, the output remains active and continues to respond to changes in the device.

 Change parameter settings and set operating conditions to suit your specific application.
 (For remote operation, see Operation via SIMATIC PDM 6 (HART) on page 127 or Operation via AMS Device Manager (HART) on page 131.)
-Note: For the complete list of parameters with instructions, see Parameter reference (LUII) on page 137.
+Note: For the complete list of parameters with instructions, see .

 Parameters are identified by name and organized into function groups, then arranged in a 5-level menu structure, as in the example below.
-(For full menu see LCD Menu Structure on page 273.)
+(For full menu see LCD Menu Structure on page 277.)